Improve Your Online Presence with Business Listings

 1.3 Inconsistent Business Listings

 Inconsistent listings only lead to confusion.
-For example, imagine how confused customers would be if a popular restaurant was listed on Google Maps as "I Luv Bento" (a fictional company), but listed on Facebook as "I Love Bento."
+For example, imagine how confused customers would be if a popular restaurant was listed on Google Maps as "I Luv Bento," but listed on Facebook as "I Love Bento."
 Inconsistent phone numbers, addresses and more could further confuse potential customers, especially if they move their search query from one directory to another.

 1.4 Duplicate Business Listings